dyntech/sinatra_template/README.md

-# Sinatra template
+# Sinatra Template

-This is a template directory for building quickly structured Sinatra applications.
+This is a template directory for quickly building simple structured Sinatra applications.

 ## Environment